Sunshine Coast International Broadband Network project

 About the project

 Queensland businesses will, for the first time, be able to bypass Sydney and connect direct internationally.
 This will provide business with a range of new opportunities that come with increased speed and diversity.
-This connectivity will give major data-intensive companies such as Facebook, Google, Amazon and Microsoft the opportunity to revisit the benefits of where they locate their Australian investments.
+This connectivity will give major data-intensive companies such as Meta, Google, Amazon and Microsoft the opportunity to revisit the benefits of where they locate their Australian investments.

 On the world business map

-The cable will put the Sunshine Coast on the international business map as a leading investment destination for commerce and industry.
+The cable places the Sunshine Coast on the international business map as a leading investment destination for commerce and industry for the world’s biggest data users and those looking for a location with superior telecommunications and data infrastructure.

 For the local community, the project will, over time, lead to faster, more affordable broadband access and stimulate investment that will create hundreds of new jobs.